School Supplies

 MS as viewed from King’s College Circle.
 Note that this area has been recently renovated.
 Photo by Bob Krawczyk.
 [Source]

 The enormous Medical Sciences Building (AKA MedSci) houses the Temerty Faculty of Medicine.
 It is located close to the engineering buildings.
-You might have a lecture in MS, but most importantly, MS is home to the Medical Sciences Cafeteria, a popular lunch spot with a variety of food options.
+You might have a lecture or exam in MS, but most importantly, MS is home to the Medical Sciences Cafeteria, a popular lunch spot with a variety of food options.
 To learn more, read our post on Where to Eat.

 Find the Wallberg Memorial Building (WB) on a map of U of T.

-MB as viewed from College Street.
+WB as viewed from College Street.
 Photo by Philipp Klockner from Google Images.

 WB116 lecture hall, where you may have some lectures and exams

 The Wallberg Building houses the Department of Chemical Engineering & Applied Chemistry (ChemE) and the Department of Material Science & Engineering (MSE).
 As an EngSci, you might have the occasional lecture, tutorial, or lab in WB.
-Some professors, such as Professor Cluett from ESC103, have their offices here, so you might come to WB for office hours as well.
+Some professors, such as Professor Chan from ESC103, have their offices here, so you might come to WB for office hours as well.

 Find UTIAS on Google Maps here.